Furnace Brazing of Four-stroke Cylinder Heads

 On four-stroke cylinder heads, cavitation or corrosion in the exhaust valve seat bore is a fairly common occurrence.
-If it is severe, then the o-rings may not be able to carry out their function anymore.
+If the damage is severe, then the o-rings cannot function anymore.
 The consequence is water leaking into the combustion space.

 Such corrosion or cavitation can be rectified by machining the valve seat bores and installing over-size valve seats.
 But as the maximum allowable over-size usually is limited to around +2.00 mm, oversize valve seats may not always solve the problem.
 In such a case the installation of repair bushes by furnace brazing can offer a permanent solution.